Season 1, Episode 79

 Virtual consults.
 So somebody from okay,

-Iris Kerin Orbuch:
+Iris Kerin Orbuch

 Virtual all over the Middle East, the entire world.
 I see.
 I have patients fly in from all over.

 I know you’re already busy, you’re on podcasts, you’re going to get more.
 Now I know whenever I interview somebody from the states, all of a sudden they have all these Canadians and Vancouver rights coming over.
 But that’s great.
-So you can do a virtual consult to let them know.
+So you can do a virtual consultation to let them know.
 That’s awesome.
 Because some of them just need to know, get your confidence like okay, I probably have it.
 And then what’s the next steps?
 I want to be cognizant of our time because we have our hard stop.
 So I have a couple other questions around your integrative approach.
-So you got to head to toe east to west, and I know you work with acupuncturist because Laura and I have talked and I’ve seen you teach on Laura’s platform.
+So you have to go from head to toe, east to west, and I know you work with acupuncturists because Laura and I have talked and I’ve seen you teach on Laura’s platform.
 I’ll send you some of these links as well.
 But Chinese herbal medicine, are you open to that because there’s a study that I’m going to send you with Chinese herbs and endometriosis.
 Acupuncture.
 The other one is, are you familiar with low level laser therapy photo bi modulation?
 Not the laser that they use to cut and burn, but low level laser.
 Have you heard of that?
 Because I’m going to send you some info on that.

-Iris Kerin Orbuch:
+Iris Kerin Orbuch

 I would love to.
 Is that like a red light laser or

-It’s infrared and red, but just anecdotally research wise, there is a study using the laser acupuncture for endometriosis.
+It’s infrared and red, but just anecdotally research wise, there is a study using laser acupuncture for endometriosis.
 So I’ll send you a link, but two physicians.
 One was Fred Khan, he’s passed now, he’s a vascular surgeon.
-He used laser for his shoulder and then that’s what got him interested in low level laser therapy because it corrected his shoulder without surgery.
+He used a laser for his shoulder and that’s what got him interested in low level laser therapy because it corrected his shoulder without surgery.
 He’s a vascular surgeon.
-He would think surgery, but he didn’t want surgery.
+He would think about surgery, but he didn’t want surgery.
 That was what I realized.
 A vascular surgeon says, I’m not letting you guys do surgery on my shoulder.
-And he went and looked for alternative.
+And he went and looked for an alternative.

-Iris Kerin Orbuch:
+Iris Kerin Orbuch

 Mechanisms there because it includes mitochondria, A TP, so it lowers pro-inflammatory, the uncomfortable bad, and upregulates immune modulation.
 So it’s really good for inflammation and pain.
-But Fred Khan had noticed in his practice that some of the women he was treating that aosis and endometriosis, their symptoms went way down.
+But Fred Khan had noticed in his practice that some of the women he was treating that had aosis and endometriosis, their symptoms went way down.
 And then Roberta Chow, who published in the Lancet on low level laser for neck pain, she’s a medical doctor trained in acupuncture and photo BIM modulation, also known as low level laser therapy.
 When I visited her clinic in Australia, she was sharing how she was treating, putting tons of photons into the pelvic cavity in the sacrum.
 And she’s seen endometriosis symptoms resolve and people with infertility related endometriosis conceive.
-And she says, well the mechanism, because the light can help soften and reduce scar tissue and adhesions and it can reduce inflammation and increases blood flow.
+And she says, well the mechanism, because the light can help soften and reduce scar tissue and adhesions and it can reduce inflammation and increase blood flow.
 And the latest study, they’ve used it in a Parkinson’s study.
-When you put it over the abdomen through DNA sequencing, it changed the gut microbiome.
+When you put it over the abdomen through DNA sequencing, it changes the gut microbiome.

-Iris Kerin Orbuch:
+Iris Kerin Orbuch

 Wow.